-- California Proposition 65 This product contains formaldehyde, a substance known to the State of California to cause cancer, which depending on temperature and humidity, may be emitted from the product.
-This product also contains methyl isobutyl ketone (MIBK), cumene and 1,4-dioxane in trace amounts, substances known to the State of California to cause cancer and/or developmental effects. - WARNING: Drilling, sawing, sanding or machining wood products can expose you to wood dust, a substance known to the State of California to cause cancer.
-Avoid inhaling wood dust or use a dust mask or other safeguards for personal protection. - Pennsylvania When cut or otherwise machined, the product may emit wood dust.
-Wood dust, permethrin, cumene, 1,4-dioxane MIBK and formaldehyde appear on Pennsylvania's Appendix A, Hazardous Substance Lists. - New Jersey When cut or otherwise machined, the product may emit wood dust.
-Wood dust, permethrin, cumene, 1,4-dioxane MIBK and formaldehyde appear on New Jersey's Environmental Hazardous Substance List. - SARA 313 Information: To the best of our knowledge, this product contains formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements. - SARA 311/312 Hazard Category: This material has been reviewed according to the EPA "Hazard Categories" promulgated under SARA Title III Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories:
+California Proposition 65 - This product contains methyl isobutyl ketone (MIBK), cumene and 1,4-dioxane in trace amounts, substances known to the State of California to cause cancer and/or developmental effects.

+WARNING: Drilling, sawing, sanding or machining wood products can expose you to wood dust, a substance known to the State of California to cause cancer.
+Avoid inhaling wood dust or use a dust mask or other safeguards for personal protection.

+Pennsylvania - When cut or otherwise machined, the product may emit wood dust.
+Wood dust, permethrin, cumene, 1,4-dioxane and MIBK appear on Pennsylvania's Appendix A, Hazardous Substance Lists.

+New Jersey - When cut or otherwise machined, the product may emit wood dust.
+Wood dust, permethrin, cumene, 1,4-dioxane and MIBK appear on New Jersey's Environmental Hazardous Substance List.

+SARA 313 Information: To the best of our knowledge, this product contains no chemical subjected to the SARA Title III Section 313 supplier notification requirements.

+SARA 311/312 Hazard Category: This material has been reviewed according to the EPA "Hazard Categories" promulgated under SARA Title III Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories: